 What triggers a service reminder being sent?

 AutoVitals will send a service reminder when the due date you put in your POS has arrived, or when the default due date for Regular Maintenance calculated by AutoVitals has arrived.
 The due date determined by AutoVitals is calculated based on the vehicle’s service interval and annual mileage.
-How are service intervals, annual mileage determined?
+How are service intervals and annual mileage determined?

 Annual mileage is determined by calculating the odometer and the two most recent visits and how much time has passed between the visits, then extrapolating that mileage over a year.
 This means that the annual mileage can update from 1 visit to another to keep up with changes in the motorist’s driving habits.

 The service interval is decided by you and you have several options to choose from.
 We recommend starting with making a general service interval that will apply to most vehicles in your shop.
 Then, if specific makes need a special interval, create make specific service intervals.
-Finally, you can also edit an individual vehicle’s service interval if it’s an exception to the general rule and the make specific service intervals.
+Finally, you can also edit an individual vehicle’s service interval if it’s an exception to the general rule and then make specific service intervals.

 General service interval

 This service interval should apply to the majority of vehicles in your shop.
-You can choose to either use a fixed service interval (ex: 2k, 5k, 7500k), or use the AutoVitals recommended service interval.
+You can choose to either use a fixed service interval (ex: 2k, 5k, 7500k) or use the AutoVitals recommended service interval.
 The AV Recommended interval will vary based on the YMM of the vehicle.
-It will fall between the ideal and severe maintenance schedules of the OEM, since most vehicles operate somewhere between severe and ideal conditions.
+It will fall between the ideal and severe maintenance schedules of the OEM since most vehicles operate somewhere between severe and ideal conditions.